Nexosis/nexosis.github.io/_tutorials/forecastHouseValue.md

 9, California, 1,95100,94900,94500,94400,94400, ...,261500,263500,265800,267800
 ```

-To create a dataset Axon can work with, we'll extract each row and populate a DataSet object and then create a new dataset.
+To create a dataset we can work with, we'll extract each row and populate a DataSet object and then create a new dataset.

 # Using the API